Engineering

 This matches a general model distillation pattern: use a teacher to produce high-quality outputs, then train a smaller student to imitate it, typically via supervised fine-tuning.

-2) Distil into smaller deployable models via supervised fine-tuning (SFT)
+2) Distill into smaller deployable models via supervised fine-tuning (SFT)

 The practical challenge is always data.
 Alistair gave a concrete example: early on, manually curating trajectories is slow and expensive.
-Distillation changes the economics by converting the teacher’s successful runs into labelled training pairs.
+Distillation changes the economics by converting the teacher’s successful runs into labeled training pairs.

 3) Use reinforcement fine-tuning (RFT) with verifiable rewards for coding

 SFT gets a model in the right frame of mind.
-Still, reinforcement fine-tuning pushes it toward robust tool-use and long-horizon decision-making – especially when you can define verifiable outcomes (e.g. tests passing).
+Still, reinforcement fine-tuning pushes it toward robust tool use and long-horizon decision-making – especially when you can define verifiable outcomes (e.g. tests passing).

 4) Train the orchestrator separately from the worker